-The Office of Graduate Education has a pool of funds available to help Mason graduate students earn their degrees and conduct research.
+The Graduate Division has a pool of funds available to help Mason graduate students earn their degrees and conduct research.

 Funding comes from such sources as the Office of the Provost, academic departments, and faculty grants.